London’s ULEZ – the ultimate guide

 There are no registration or renewal fees for the TfL AutoPay system and you are protected from receiving penalty charge notices while registered.

 There’s also a Fleet AutoPay available for businesses using more than 5 vehicles within the zone.

 You can also pay directly via either the Transport for London website or via the free TFL app.

 Alternatively, you can pay by phone.
 The UK number is 0343 222 2222.

 You’ll need to pay in advance, on the day that you drive within the ULEZ area, or the following day to avoid a penalty charge.

-ULEZ exempt cars – which cars will be exempt from ULEZ charges?
+Which cars are exempt from ULEZ charges?

-Some older cars were produced to meet those standards, but you’ll need to check carefully, as it can be model and specification level specific.
+Some older cars were produced to meet those standards, but you’ll need to check carefully, as it can be model and specification level-specific.
 For example, some pre-2016 BMWs do meet Euro 6 standards, but only with the optional ‘BluePerformance’ pack.

 If you have an electric vehicle, you’re safe from ULEZ charges and no switching will be required.

 What kind of car should you buy to avoid ULEZ charges completely?